joey2005/CodeLibrary/README.md

-Some codes from sports progrmmaing contests
+this repo includes some useful codes from sports programming contests.